rwebber/GLSL_crawler/README.md

 # GLSL_crawler
 Collect and label GLSL files from popular online repositories.
+> currently a bit of a HACK

--Labelling is done by parsing the file looking for keywords that define the applied license.
+* Labelling is done by parsing the file looking for keywords that define the applied license.
+* Basic checking of GLSL script is done using glsl_parser.py

--Always refer to the downloaded Script for license information before use.
+### Always refer to the downloaded Script for license information before use.